 Be sure to keep your narrowed topic in mind.

 For instance, if you have decided to write a paper about the attack on Pearl Harbor, not every book about World War II will provide information that will be helpful to you.
-So, as you select resources, browse through them by skimming the Table of Contents, chapter titles, and section headings.
+So, as you select resources, browse them by skimming the Table of Contents, chapter titles, and section headings.

-- So, what does preliminary research entail?
+- What does preliminary research entail?

-It is also helpful to jot down some brief notes as you do this, so later on you can remember what information you found where.
-These notes do not need to be formal in any way; they will just serve as a guide to help you to create your thesis statement in the next step of the process.
+It is also helpful to jot down some brief notes as you do this, so later on, you can remember what information you found where.
+These notes do not need to be formal in any way; they will serve as a guide to help you to create your thesis statement in the next step of the process.

-After finding reliable resources, the next step is to create source cards to record the information, so continue on to the Got It? section to learn how.
+After finding reliable resources, the next step is to create source cards to record the information, so continue to the Got It? section to learn how.